awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

    `ns-2048.awsdns-64.net. hostmaster.example.com.
 1 7200 900 1209600 60`

-   with the name of one of your white label name servers:
+   with the name of one of your white\-label name servers:

    `ns1.example.com. hostmaster.example.com.
 1 7200 900 1209600 60`
 **Note**